evang522/linklib-server/README.md

 ## The Minimum Viable Product:

-* Site connects to MongoDB to maintain collection of 'entries'
+* Site connects to PostgresQL to maintain collection of 'entries'
 * The site allows users to create entries of publicly hosted MP3 files
 * Entries of Mp3 files will contain:
   * Author Name